NDSEARCH: Accelerating Graph-Traversal-Based Approximate Nearest Neighbor Search through Near Data Processing: Evaluation

 \textbf{Batch size.} We explore the impact of batch size on performance.
 As illustrated in Fig.~\ref{batchsize}, we set the batch size ranging from 256 to 8192 to evaluate \design against DS-cp.
 We observe that when the batch size is set to 256, \design only has a marginal advantage over DS-cp.
 The parallelism of relatively fine-grained LUN accelerators cannot be fully exploited when the batch size is small.
 The irregular access pattern of queries could allocate queries to a few LUN accelerators.
 In this situation, the advantage of \design is negligible compared to directly processing queries in relatively coarse-grained chip-level accelerators.
 However, as the batch size increases, \design gains a significant advantage because each LUN has a heavier workload so that the LUN-level parallelism can be fully exploited, and the queries are allocated to most LUNs.
 The overhead of gathering data from the flash chip to the chip-level accelerators (as aforementioned, only one LUN can be selected when reading data from a flash chip) limited the performance of DS-cp.
 When the batch size increases to 4196, the speedup of \design begins to decrease because the batch have to be split into two or more sub-batches to process, due to the limited resources setting of our design considering the power budget.

 \textbf{Power budget and Energy Efficiency.} The power budget of \ssd is limited by the PCIe interface, which provides $\sim$55W budget ~\cite{mailthody2019deepstore} for \ssd's design.
 Table~\ref{power} shows the power breakdown in \ssd's design.
-Overall, the total power of \design is 18.82W, which is within the power budget.
-Hence, the specialization of \design in the SSD is feasible from the power consumption perspective.
+Considering that the bitonic sorting kernel consumes 7.5W on the FPGA, the total power of \design is 26.32W, which is within the power budget.
 Fig. ~\ref{energy-efficiency} shows the comparison of energy efficiency with various platforms.
 Basically, the less the data transfer of feature vectors is and the higher internal parallelism the design achieves, the higher energy efficiency is reached.
 The SmartSSD-only design avoids the data transfer passing through the host CPU.
 Compared to the SmartSSD-only design, a large amount of data transfer via SSD I/O is avoided in \design, and our \design further reduces the data movement from NAND flash chips by the in-LUN computing.
 Overall, \design achieves up to 178.68$\times$, 120.87$\times$, 30.06$\times$ and 3.48$\times$ higher energy efficiency than CPU, GPU, the SmartSSD-only design, and DS-cp, respectively.

 \textbf{Area and storage density.} Area breakdown of \ssd is also illustrated in Table~\ref{power}.
-We estimate the storage density of Samsung 983 DCT~\cite{pm983}, which adopts 3-bit V-NAND MLC, as $6Gb/mm^2$.
+With the technology node of 32nm, the total area of the customized logic in our design is 43.09 $mm^2$ while the customized logic in DS-cp and DS-c takes 236.8 $mm^2$ and 320 $mm^2$~\cite{mailthody2019deepstore}, respectively.
+The area of \design is 82\% and 87\% less than that of DS-cp and DS-c, respectively.
+SmartSSD takes around 800 $mm^2$ to implement all the logic except for the SSD area~\cite{smartSSDKNN}.
+We estimate the storage density of Samsung 983 DCT~\cite{pm983}, which adopts V-NAND MLC, as $6Gb/mm^2$.
 After adding the specialized logic inside the SSD, the storage density is reduced to (capacity of \ssd, 512GB) $\times$ 8b/B / ((capacity of \ssd, 512GB) $\times$ 8b/B / 6Gb/$mm^2$ + 43.9 $mm^2$)) = 5.64 Gb/$mm^2$, which is acceptable with only 6\% density degradation.